-The whole country is rightfully concerned about the death of George Floyd while he was being arrested by the police.
+The whole country is rightfully concerned about the death of George Floyd while the police were arresting him.
 The video of Mr. Floyd begging for his life while being choked by kneeling Minneapolis police officer Derek Chauvin is absolutely sickening.

 There is typically more than one officer at any given scene, and sometimes officers would coordinate their stories to cover up any abuse.
 It would be the word of a criminal (since the victim is usually being arrested for committing a crime) against two or more officers.
 Even good officers might be reluctant to speak out against their corrupt colleagues.
 It is what is referred to as “the blue wall of silence.”
 The general public held (and still do mostly) officers in high regard so the officers would be generally believed.

 The widespread use of body cameras—occasioned after Walter Scott was shot to death by North Charleston PD officer Michael Slager—has made it easier for a post-incident review to determine precisely what happened.

 The unblinking eye of video is impartial and has helped change the dynamic in reviewing these cases.
 Also, the prevalence of smartphones with cameras has helped provide additional footage of incidents.
 Footage of that nature proved critical in the Scott case when Officer Slager misrepresented the encounter.
 It was also cell phone footage that revealed the abuse of Mr. Floyd.

 Presumably, Officer Chauvin and the other officers at the scene were wearing body cameras, which will provide more context for the encounter.
 The context in the use of force decisions and cases is vital.
 The public has not seen the body camera footage from Officer Chauvin or the other officers at the scene.
 This footage—if it exists—will show us what was happening before Officer Chauvin put his knee on Mr. Floyd’s neck.